alestic/ec2-consistent-snapshot/README.md

     You may specify this option multiple times if you need to freeze multiple filesystems on the the EBS volume(s).

+    If no EBS volume ids are specified as command arguments, the specified mountpoints will be used along with mount points passed to
+    \--no-freeze-filesystem to determine the volume ids.

+- \--no-freeze-filesystem MOUNTPOINT

+    Indicates that the filesystem at the specified mount point should be used for volume id discovery if no volume ids are specified as arguments, but that it should not be frozen.

+    You may specify this options multiple times if you need to discover EBS volumes for multiple filesystems.

 - \--mongo

     Indicates that the volume contains data files for a running Mongo